BPDQ: Bit-Plane Decomposition Quantization on a Variable Grid for Large Language Models: Abstract

 \section{Abstract}

-Large language model (LLM) inference is often bounded by memory footprint and memory bandwidth in resource-constrained deployments, making quantization a fundamental technique for efficient serving.
+Large language model inference is often bounded by memory footprint and bandwidth in resource-constrained deployments, making quantization fundamental to efficient serving.
 While post-training quantization (PTQ) maintains high fidelity at 4-bit, it deteriorates at 2-3 bits.
-Fundamentally, existing methods enforce a shape-invariant quantization grid (e.g., the fixed uniform intervals of UINT2) for each group, severely restricting the feasible set for error minimization.
-To address this, we propose Bit-Plane Decomposition Quantization (BPDQ), which constructs a variable quantization grid via bit-planes and scalar coefficients, and iteratively refines them using approximate second-order information while progressively compensating quantization errors to minimize output discrepancy.
+In essence, existing methods enforce a shape-invariant quantization grid (e.g., the fixed uniform intervals of UINT2) for each group, severely restricting the feasible set for error minimization.
+To address this, we propose Bit-Plane Decomposition Quantization (BPDQ), which constructs a variable quantization grid via bit-planes and scalar coefficients, and iteratively refines them using second-order information while progressively compensating for quantization errors to minimize output discrepancy.
 In the 2-bit regime, BPDQ enables serving Qwen2.5-72B on a single RTX 3090 with 83.85\% GSM8K accuracy (vs. 90.83\% at 16-bit).
-Moreover, we provide theoretical analysis showing that the variable grid expands the feasible set, and that the quantization process consistently aligns with the optimization objective in Hessian-induced geometry.
-Code: \url{github.com/KingdalfGoodman/BPDQ}.
+Moreover, we theoretically show that the variable grid expands the feasible set, and that the quantization process consistently aligns with the optimization objective in Hessian-induced geometry.
+The code is available at \href{https://github.com/KingdalfGoodman/BPDQ}{GitHub}.